Dog Gear Updated May 25, 2026

 Why does eating speed even matter?

-Speed-eating means gulped air and unchewed kibble, which owners know as the post-dinner urp — and in deep-chested breeds, vets flag gulping as one factor in bloat risk discussions.
-A maze bowl is the lowest-effort way to slow the intake.
+Speed-eating means gulped air and unchewed kibble, which owners know as the post-dinner urp — and the [American Kennel Club notes](https://www.akc.org/expert-advice/health/bloat-in-dogs/) that fast eaters carry a higher bloat (GDV) risk than slow eaters, especially in deep-chested breeds.
+A maze bowl is one low-effort way to slow the intake.
 (For dogs with actual bloat risk factors, that's a vet conversation, not just a bowl purchase.)

 Will my dog get frustrated and give up?